Localized Modes in the IR Phase of QCD

 {\bf 3.
 Multidimensional Analysis.} While the above makes $d_\fir \!=\!0$ for QCD plateau modes in IR phase plausible, convincing demonstration of dimensional equivalence to localized Anderson states is essential.
 We will show that the recently developed {\em multidimensional analysis}~\cite{Horvath:2022klk} (MDA) provides what is needed.

 MDA aims to resolve the dimensional substructure (if any) in a probability measure defined by a discrete (e.g. lattice) regularization.
 It is conceptually different from effective counting dimensions (e.g. $d_\fir$): rather than defining an {\em effective subset} of sample space and specifying its dimension, MDA considers a family of ordinary fixed subsets containing points with similar probabilities.
-Scaling properties of such populations can reveal presence of distinct dimensions.
-MDA differs from multifractal formalism~\cite{Halsey_Kadanoff_multif:1986} in that it directly focuses on physically relevant populations, namely those occurring with non-zero probability in $L \!\to\! \infty$ limit.
+Scaling properties of their volumes can reveal the presence of distinct dimensions.
+MDA differs from multifractal formalism~\cite{Halsey_Kadanoff_multif:1986} in that it focuses on physically relevant populations, namely those whose volumes contain non-zero total probability in $L \!\to\! \infty$ limit (See also Ref.~\cite{Horvath:2022com}.).

 Given Anderson states $\psi$, MDA first orders probabilities in vectors $P[\psi]$ via $p_1 \!\ge p_2 \!\ge \ldots \ge p_{N(L)}$.
 Closeness within $P$ then generically entails closeness of probabilities, and ``populations" are defined by suitable sequential segments in $P$.
 To that end, vector $(q_0,q_1,\ldots,q_{\nrN})$ of cumulative probabilities is formed, namely $q_0 \!=\!
 0$, $q_j \!=\! q_{j-1} + p(j)$, and function $\nu(q)$ of cumulative counts, namely $\nu(0) \!=\!0$, $\nu(1) \!=\! \nrN$, $\nu(q) = j(q) + (q-q_j)/(q_{j+1}-q_j)$ for $0 \!<\! q < 1$, is constructed.
 Here $j(q)$, $q \!\in\!
 (0,1)$ is the largest $j$ such that $q_j \!<\! q$.
 Clearly, $\nu(q)$ is the number of spatial points with largest probabilities, summing up to $q$.
 Their collection $\cS(q)$ is a subset of lattice space.
 MDA then defines